GovTechSG/techpass-user-docs/docs/reset-security-verification-for-wog-account.md

 10. Scan the QR code displayed on your computer using the new mobile device and click **Next**.
 ![scan-qr-code](assets/images/security-verification-for-wog/reset-wog-mfa/scan-qr-code.png)

   ?> A notification is sent to your new mobile phone to verify your authentication process.
-A number will be shown on your browser.
+A number is shown on your browser.

 ![mfa](assets/images/onboarding/po-non-se/mfa-number-displayed-on-screen.png)